Popescu-Rohrlich box implementation in general probabilistic theory of processes: General probabilistic theory of quantum processes

-In summary, the general probabilistic theory of quantum processes (GPTQP) identifies the state space with the set of all Choi-Jamiolkowski states (being a subset of state space $\cS(\cH\otimes\cH)$).
-The role of process effects is played by positive operators $O\leq F\leq I\otimes\varrho$ (for some density operator $\varrho$) containing (up to a constant factor $d={\rm dim}\cH$) the set of effects $\cE(\cH\otimes\cH)$.
-Fortunately, for the statement and the derivation of the result itself we do no need to employ (explicitly) the introduced mathematical formalism of GPTQP.
-Therefore, we omit any further details of GPTQP.
+In summary, the GPTQP identifies the state space with the set of all Choi matrices of quantum channels.
+The role of process effects is played by positive operators $0 \leq F\leq \I \otimes \varrho$, for some density operator $\varrho$.
+The process observable is a collection of process effects $F_j$ satisfying the normalization $\sum_j F_j = I\otimes\varrho$.
+The composition of systems is described by the standard tensor product of the accompanying operator Hilbert spaces.
+Let us note that the abstract process-matrix formalism introduced in Ref.~\cite{OreshkovCostaBrukner-processMatrix} is generalizing the operationally motivated formalism of GPTQP.

-It is know that incompatibility is intimately related with the phenomenon of non-locality \cite{2009wolf,2013busch,2014stevens,2015heinosaari,2017filippov,2017jencova}.
-Indeed, both the entangled states and the incompatible measurements are necessary for the demonstration of quantum non-locality (violation of Bell inequality).
-The question of incompatibility of process observables was addressed recently in Ref.~\cite{2016sedlak}, where it was show that incompatibility of process observables is both qualitatively and quantitatively different from incompatibility of observables.
-In particular, unlike for quantum (state) observables for GPTQP the maximum incompatibility degree is attained already for smallest GPTQP systems (being the qubit processes).
-It was exactly this observation that has driven our curiosity to investigate the CHSH settings within the GPTQP framework.